Morriz/backbone-everywhere/README.md

 The initial page needs to be rendered server side and doesn't load that quickly, but once it's rendered the server responds very fast.
 Because Node.js is a non blocking server it needs to serve it's payload asap.
 But to build a full html page and get async data from redis costs some time.
+But I think any web application growing in complexity has these issues, and with the help of some best practices like caching and latency reduction, these could be addressed similarly.
 No benchmarks were run, but with these response times in my browser my love for Node keeps growing.

 ### Foreign keys